ImageMagick/Usage-Markdown/filter/index.md

 [![\[IM Output\]](rings_resize.png)](rings_resize.png)
 resize

-As you can see all the resize methods did produce some Moiré effects, though IM's default resize operator produces the least amount of this undesirable secondary patterns in the final image.
+As you can see, all the resize methods did produce some Moiré effects, though IM's default resize operator produces the smallest amount of this undesirable secondary pattern in the final image.

 To show the effects of only a slight resize, I cropped the corner from the [Large Rings Image](rings_lg_orig.png), the result of which is shown first, and then reduced its size by just 5%.